 Feb.
 5, 1958 – A hydrogen bomb known as the Tybee Bomb was lost by the US Air Force off the coast of Savannah, Ga., never to be recovered.

 Feb.
 5, 1960 - The South Vietnamese government requested that Washington double U.S. Military Assistance and Advisory Group (MAAG-Vietnam) strength from 342 to 685.

 Feb.
-5, 1963 - The relentless Conecuh County High School Blue Devils blasted Beatrice’s Tigers, 79-51, in Castleberry on this Tuesday night for their 20th straight win of the season.
-They were undefeated.
+5, 1963 - Conecuh County High School’s Blue Devils beat the Beatrice Tigers, 79-51, in Castleberry on this Tuesday night for their 20th straight win of the season, keeping their undefeated record perfect.
 Donnie Kast scored 25 points to lead CCHS.
 Henry Foster added 20 and Larry Janes, 10.
 Garreth Raines led Beatrice with 19 points, and Rojene Booker added 17.
 Coach Wayne Pope’s Blue Devils seemed headed for the No. 1 seed in the First District Class A Tournament to be held in Evergreen, Ala. two weeks later.
-Most of CCHS’s wins had come over district foes which was the basis for the seeding of teams.
+Most of CCHS’s wins had come over district teams which was the basis for the seeding of teams.
 Other players on CCHS’s team that season included James Glass, Dudley Jones, Thomas Shipp, Wayne Sims, Tommy Johnson, Bobby Ellis and Pete Findley.